ava-labs/hypersdk/docs/tutorials/morpheusvm/2_action_tests.md

     },
   ```

-The tests above, while maximizing test coverage of `Transfer`, also gave us a
+The tests above provide great examples on how `State` and `Assertion` are used
-good idea of of `State` and `Assertion` are used.
 In particular:

 - `State`: in some cases, we don't need to pass in state if `Action` errors
   before touching the state provided.
 In other cases, we utilize